mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 IT HEAD, K'KAAARK KRALLLLORICAAAAR
 Scout, Age 50, Avian, 8 Terms
 Str 5, Dex 3, End 7, Int 15, Edu 9, Soc 9
-Electronics 5, Flyer (Grav) 1, Comms 2, Computer 3, Pilot 1 (Small
+Electronics 5, Flyer (Grav) 1, Comms 2, Computer 3, Pilot1 (Small
 Craft)
 K'Kaark is a member of an avian descended non-human minor race native to the neighboring system.
 A superficial resemblance to